RoySegall/gizra.com/src/_posts/2018-01-02-elm-port-alternatives.md

 Once you start writing apps (and packages) in [Elm](http://elm-lang.org/), it's tempting to avoid the rough-and-tumble world of Javascript as much as possible.
-Yet in the world of implementing features for paying clients, it doesn't always make sense to take things that already have a Javascript implementation and re-implement them in pure Elm.
+Yet when implementing features for paying clients, it doesn't always make sense to take things that already have a Javascript implementation and re-implement them in pure Elm.
 In fact, sometimes it isn't even possible!

 Now, Elm has a very fine mechanism for integrating bits of Javascript when necessary -- [ports](https://guide.elm-lang.org/interop/javascript.html)!